-- 5.4 Analysts as "Tippees": (1) Analysts, institutional investors, investment dealers and other market professionals who receive material undisclosed information from a company are "tippees".
-It is against the law for a tippee to trade or further inform anyone about such information, other than in the necessary course of business. - (2) We recommend that analysts, institutional investors and other market professionals adopt internal review procedures to help them identify situations where they may have received nonpublic material information and set up guidelines for dealing with such situations. - 5.5 Selective Disclosure Violations Can Occur in a Variety of Settings: Selective disclosure most often occurs in one-on-one discussions (like analyst meetings) and in industry conferences and other types of private meetings and break-out sessions.
+- 5.6 Application of National Policy Statement 48:40 We do not intend for National Policy Statement 48 Future Oriented Financial Information ("NP 48") to discourage the voluntary disclosure of forward-looking information of the kind described above.
+In particular, when a company includes forward-looking information in a news release, it does not need an auditor's report.
+However, we believe that NP 48 contains guidance relating to comparison with actual results, and updating, that may assist companies in improving the quality and clarity of voluntary forward-looking information.
+NP 48, along with related parts of the CICA Handbook, also has useful information about cautionary language, descriptions of assumptions and other matters. - 5.7 Selective Disclosure Violations Can Occur in a Variety of Settings: Selective disclosure most often occurs in one-on-one discussions (like analyst meetings) and in industry conferences and other types of private meetings and break-out sessions.
 But it can occur elsewhere.
 For example, a company should not disclose material nonpublic information at its annual shareholders meeting unless all interested members of the public may attend the meeting and the company has given adequate public notice of the meeting (including a description of what will be discussed at the meeting).
 Alternatively, a company can issue a news release at or before the time of the meeting.